rostools/prodigenr/inst/templates/projects/basic-analysis/README.md

 # Brief description of folder and file contents

-TODO: As project evolves, add brief description of what is inside the data, doc and R folders.
+TODO: As project evolves, add brief description of what is inside the data, docs and R folders.

 The following folders contain:

 - `data/`:
-- `doc/`:
+-   `docs/`:
 - `R/`:

 # Installing project R package dependencies